marbl/MetagenomeScope/README.md

     This graph was based on the topology shown in Fig. 2(a) of this paper.

 - [Velvet E. coli graph](https://marbl.github.io/MetagenomeScope/demos/bandage-ecoli-example/index.html)
-  - This graph is example data from [Bandage's website](http://rrwick.github.io/Bandage/) (which is another great tool for visualizing assembly graphs :)
+  - This graph is example data from the website of [Bandage](http://rrwick.github.io/Bandage/) (which is another great tool for visualizing assembly graphs :)

 ## More thorough documentation